awm/rvfs-sim/doc/architecture.md

 For the second phase, if any of the input pins associated with an element have changed state, then element recalculates its output values and sets the next values of its associated output pins accordingly.
-As with the wires in the first phase, the collection of input pins, element, and output pins is "checked out" and updated in parallel on the thread pool, with the items and result passed back to the parent simulation.
+As with the wires in the first phase, the collection of input pins, element, and output pins is "checked-out" and updated in parallel on the thread pool, with the items and result passed back to the parent simulation.

 ![Phase 2](step-phase-2.drawio.png)